gaoweiwei53/note/hive.md

 bin/hiveserver2
 $HIVE_HOME/bin/beeline -u jdbc:hive2://$HS2_HOST:$HS2_PORT
 ```
 By default, it will be (localhost:10000), so the address will look like jdbc:hive2://localhost:10000.
+A Web User Interface (UI) for HiveServer2 provides configuration, logging, metrics and active session information.
+The Web UI is available at port 10002 (127.0.0.1:10002) by default.